illinoistech-itm/jhajek/itmo-544/mp1/mp1.md

 ## Final Deliverable

-Submit the URL to the week-06 folder to Blackboard.
-Your week-06 repo will contain all three shell scripts but not the **arguments.txt** file.
+Submit the URL to your mp1 folder on Blackboard.
+Your mp1 repo will contain all three shell scripts but not the **arguments.txt** file.

+I will grade your logic by running it with my account configuration information, no hard-coded values. **destroy-env.sh** must work!